ioccc-src/winner/2011/dlowe/README.md

 - `ioccc_won_training/`
-    1/2 of C code of the 20th IOCCC entries (except for [dlowe.c](dlowe.c) from 2011) plus 1/2 of the C code winners from prior IOCCC contests
+    1/2 of C code of the 20th IOCCC entries (except for [dlowe.c](dlowe.c) from 2011) plus 1/2 of the C code winning entries from prior IOCCC contests

 - `ioccc_won_test/`
-    1/2 of C code of the 20th IOCCC entries (except for [dlowe.c](dlowe.c) from 2011) plus 1/2 of the C code winners from prior IOCCC contests
+    1/2 of C code of the 20th IOCCC entries (except for [dlowe.c](dlowe.c) from 2011) plus 1/2 of the C code winning entries from prior IOCCC contests

 - `ioccc_lost_training/`
     1/2 of C code from entries that that did not win